A Rating Quality Methodology for the Theoretical Description of Experimental Data: Application to Real Data

 \section{Application to Real Data}

-We demonstrate the methodology on experimental data for $K^0_S$ mesons and $\Lambda$ hyperons in p-Pb collisions at $\sqrt{s_{NN}} = 5.02$ TeV, obtained by ALICE Collaboration \cite{alice_lambda_kshort,alice_ppb_502_spectra} and LHCb \cite{lhcb_fwbw_asymmetry} for forward/backward asymmetry studies.
-For the $\Lambda/K^0_S$ ratio, we use representative LHCb-inspired data to illustrate the methodology's discriminating power.
+We demonstrate the methodology on experimental data for $K^0_S$ mesons and $\Lambda$ hyperons in p-Pb collisions at $\sqrt{s_{NN}} = 5.02$~TeV, obtained by the ALICE Collaboration~\cite{alice_lambda_kshort,alice_ppb_502_spectra} and LHCb~\cite{lhcb_fwbw_asymmetry} for forward/backward asymmetry studies.
+For the $\Lambda/K^0_S$ ratio, direct experimental measurements with full statistical precision in p-Pb are not yet publicly available across the complete $p_T$ range required by the 7-zone methodology.
+We therefore construct a synthetic benchmark dataset consistent with the LHCb kinematic acceptance~\cite{lhcb_fwbw_asymmetry} and with the measured baryon anomaly amplitude in comparable systems~\cite{alice2013prl,shao2017prc}.

+The synthetic benchmark is constructed as follows.
+For $p_T \leq 4.5$~GeV/$c$ (zones~1--4, partially zone~5), the benchmark values follow a smooth interpolation anchored at three physically motivated constraints: (i)~$\Lambda/K^0_S \approx 0.25$--$0.30$ at $p_T \lesssim 0.5$~GeV/$c$, consistent with thermal production ratios at chemical freeze-out; (ii)~a peak value of $\Lambda/K^0_S \approx 0.95$ at $p_T \approx 2.5$~GeV/$c$ (zone~4), reproducing the baryon anomaly amplitude measured by ALICE in comparable Pb-Pb systems~\cite{alice2013prl}; (iii)~a descent toward $\Lambda/K^0_S \approx 0.5$ for $p_T > 4$~GeV/$c$, reflecting the vacuum fragmentation baseline~\cite{pythia8}.
+Point-to-point statistical uncertainties are set to $8\%$ of the central value, representative of LHCb p-Pb strange-particle measurements~\cite{lhcb_fwbw_asymmetry}; systematic uncertainties are not included in the benchmark.
+The forward/backward asymmetry of the benchmark is modelled with the Pb-going direction showing $\sim\!30\%$ larger baryon anomaly amplitude, consistent with nuclear shadowing expectations.
+For $p_T > 4.5$~GeV/$c$ (zones~5--7), the benchmark is extrapolated to the vacuum fragmentation baseline following the same pQCD prescription applied to the K$^0_S$ NMF~\cite{alice2013prl}.

+This benchmark serves exclusively as a proof-of-concept demonstration of the methodology's discriminating power; the quantitative model rankings for $\Lambda$ baryons will be updated in a dedicated study once the relevant LHCb p-Pb dataset is released.
 The forward (p-Pb, proton beam forward) and backward (Pb-p, lead beam forward) configurations probe different nuclear effects due to asymmetric rapidity coverage.